Nealz1/ORR-PS/README.md

 ## 📦 Project Structure

-- `Server.java` - Starts and registers remote matrix agents
+- `src/Server.java` - Starts the RMI server and registers remote matrix agents.
-- `Client.java` - Sends matrix input and receives result
+- `src/AgentImpl.java` - Implements the agent logic to compute a single matrix element.
-- `AgentImpl.java` - Agent that performs one matrix cell computation
+- `src/MatrixTask.java` - Remote interface defining the matrix multiplication task.
-- `MatrixTask.java` - Remote interface shared between client/server/agents
+- `src/AgentTask.java` - Remote interface defining the agent's computation task.
+- `src/Client.java` - Sends matrix input to the server and receives the result.

 ## ▶️ How to Run